At which campus can I study this program?

 Program Description

-The Education and Public Policy major (EPP) offers an interdisciplinary program for mission-driven students who want to make a difference in society by building democratic participation and improving civic capacity in and through educational institutions and communities.
+The Education and Public Policy major (EPP) offers an interdisciplinary program for students who want to make a difference in society by building democratic participation and improving civic capacity in and through educational institutions and communities.
+Students interested in politics and government, social reform and organizing, higher education, educational technology, museums and other non-traditional learning spaces, and equity can find meaningful pathways in EPP.

 The EPP major prepares students to work in political and economic global systems for the betterment of a diverse and democratic society.
-EPP students become discerning research consumers and policy analysts in order to work for educational reform and social justice.
-The EPP major blends core courses in educational policy with foundations courses in sociology, political science, economics, business, race and class, and research methods.
+EPP students become discerning research consumers and policy analysts working toward socially just reforms in the education space and beyond.
+The EPP major blends core courses in educational policy with courses in sociology, political science, economics, business, race and class, and research methods.
 Elective courses within the major include policy problems, public systems, leadership, ethics, diversity, equality, and equity.
 In addition to academic studies, the EPP major includes a semester field experience culminating in a real-world, meaningful research project.
 Opportunities for internships include organizations in State College, Harrisburg, Philadelphia, and Washington, D.C.
-Graduates of the EPP program will enter professional careers in educational organizations, government, community development, public service, non-profits, consulting, philanthropy, and interest groups.
+Graduates of the EPP program will enter professional careers in educational organizations, government, community development, think tanks, educational technology and start-ups, business, law, public service, non-profits, consulting, and teaching.

 What is Education and Public Policy?